 Prior to the Technical Evaluation of the Technical Bids, All the Technical Bids shall be examined/ scrutinized for the Responsiveness Test/ Initial Screening, as explained above in this RFP, based on following parameters/ criteria which are pre-requisites and be considered as “Must Meet Requirements”; non-compliance of any of following clause/ parameter/ criteria shall disqualify the bidder(s) straight away.
 All bidders are required to submit compliance sheet/ page containing the Reference Page # in Technical Bid as proof.
 If a bidding firm fulfils all the below-mentioned criteria, then its technical proposal may be processed for Technical Evaluation.
 If any of the below mentioned mandatory criteria is not fulfilled, then the proposal will not be evaluated further and considered as rejected being non-responsive.
 It is pertinent to mention here that no change or addition of documents/ bids whatsoever be allowed after the date and time of bid submission.

-The must meet mandatory requirements are as follows:
+The bidder must meet mandatory requirements are as follows:

+Bidder Mandatory Requirements